 It’s also expensive – more than four times as costly as polyiso for the equivalent R-value, and much more expensive than sheep’s wool.

 VERDICT: Great product and good for nooks and crannies, but there are cheaper choices for the rest of your van.
-There’s something to be said for Thinsulate's moisture control properties, but in our opinion it’s just too thick and expensive for general use in a van.
+There’s something to be said for Thinsulate’s moisture control properties, but in our opinion it’s just too thick and expensive for general use in a van.
 Foam board is much cheaper, and also much more effective at insulating at a reasonable thickness.

 If you’re interested in Thinsulate because of its moisture management abilities (and don’t care as much about maximizing interior space), we recommend looking at sheep’s wool instead.
 It’s much cheaper and has a higher R-value per inch.